noqqe/why-openbsd.rocks/content/fact/aslr.md

 ---

-Address Space Layout Randomisation places code, data and stack in randomly selected location.
-This results in every execution of a binary results in a different layout.
+Address Space Layout Randomisation places code, data and stack in randomly selected location in the memory of the OpenBSD Operating System.
+As a result every execution of a binary ends up in a different layout.

 This makes it hard for an attacker to predict memory addresses and process behaviour.